 SEMINARS.

 Seminars at The Ed Factory are small learning spaces for sustained collective inquiry.
 Participants study cultural values, norms, and beliefs and how they shape structures, systems, and everyday experiences.
-Seminar studies wrestle with the tangled complexities of self, other, and difference while practicing listening across difference, writing to process thinking, and creative production.
+Our studies wrestle with the tangled complexities of self, other, and difference while practicing listening across difference, writing to process thinking, and creative production.
 Together we read, listen, question, and analyze while producing socially engaged writing and art.

 Audioethnography combines oral history interviewing, storytelling, image, sound, and digital remix work.
 Love pedagogy approaches teaching and learning as relational, ethical, and aesthetic work.
 These practices guide how seminar communities study, think, and create together.